 The Association is exempt from income taxes under 501(c)(3) of the Internal Revenue Code and similar Kentucky provisions and is classified by the Internal Revenue Service as an organization that is not a private foundation.
 It has been classified as a publicly supported charitable organization under Section 509(a)(1) of the IRC and qualifies for the maximum charitable contribution deduction by donors.
 The Association recognizes uncertain income tax positions using the "more-likely-than-not" approach as defined in the ASC.
 No liability for uncertain tax positions have been recorded in the accompanying financial statements.

 Subsequent Events

-Management has evaluated subsequent events for accounting and disclosure requirements through May 2, 2023, the date the financial statements were available to be issued.
-Effective January 1, 2023, the Association increased its contribution from 8% to 10% to the YMCA Retirement Fund Tax-Deferred Savings Plan (Savings Plan).
+Management has evaluated subsequent events for accounting and disclosure requirements through June 17, 2024, the date the financial statements were available to be issued.